“Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit and the door which gives access to the other sacraments.

 Baptism is not only the first of the seven sacraments, it is also the basic sacrament.
 Why?
 Unless a person is baptized, none of the other six sacraments can be received.
 For instance, only a baptized person can receive Holy Communion.

 Christ Himself ordered His disciples to preach the Gospel to all nations and to baptize those who accept the message of the Gospel.
-In His encounter with Nicodemus (John 3:5), Christ made it clear that baptism was necessary for salvation: "Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit."
-This sacrament is not a mere formality; it is the very mark of a Christian, because it brings us into new life in Christ.
+"Very truly I tell you, no one can enter the kingdom of God unless they are born of water and the Spirit."
+(John 3:5) This sacrament is not a mere formality; it is the very mark of a Christian, because it brings us into new life in Christ.

 Role of Parents